 Removing Defamatory Statements From the Internet Using a Court Order

-Websites and other entities do not want to be tasked with having to weigh the facts of any situation and making a judgment call.
+Websites and other entities do not want to be tasked with having to weigh the facts of any situation and make a judgment call.
 Therefore, most will not delete content just because a party alleges a post is false.

-Most websites will, however, remove content declared false by a court, even though court orders are typically against the actual posters of the content and not the websites themselves.
+Many websites will, however, remove content declared false by a court, even though court orders are typically against the actual posters of the content and not the websites themselves.

 In short, court ordered removal involves obtaining a judgment against the poster of defamatory content online and then presenting the court order to the websites (or, when relevant, Google) on which the false content is appearing.